 What is the Medicaid Enterprise Systems Conference?

-The national Medicaid Enterprise Systems Conference (formerly the Medicaid Management Information Systems (MMIS) conference) is an annual meeting for State, Federal and private sector individuals to provide opportunities for the exchange of ideas related to Medicaid systems and heath policy affected by those systems.
+The national Medicaid Enterprise Systems Conference (formerly the Medicaid Management Information Systems (MMIS) Conference) is an annual meeting for State, Federal and private sector individuals to provide opportunities for the exchange of ideas related to Medicaid systems and heath policy affected by those systems.

-The conference spans five days.
-Business meetings and workshops are held on Sunday and general sessions and breakout sessions are held Monday through Thursday.
 Past keynote speakers have included Todd Park, Chief Technology Officer, HHS; Dr. David Brailer and Dr. David Blumenthal former Directors of the Office of the National Coordinator (ONC); and leading officials from the Centers for Medicare and Medicaid (CMS).
 The conference planning committee identifies the main subject tracks and priority themes for the agenda covering a wide range of topics critically important to Medicaid programs.
 These have included MMIS procurement, funding, and operations as well as health information technology (HIT), health information exchange (HIE), and health insurance exchanges (HIX).

 The Centers for Medicare and Medicaid (CMS) participate and offer sessions on their current initiatives related to the Affordable Care Act (ACA; the Medicaid Information Technology Architecture (MITA); and to Innovation initiatives.